tradecloud/tradecloud-docs-api-v2/forecast/issue.md

 ## Header

 * `companyId`: the optional Tradecloud company identifier.
 You only have to provide a companyId when your integration user account has authorization for multiple companies.
-* `supplierAccountNumber`: the supplier account number as known in your ERP system
+* `supplierAccountNumber`: the supplier account number as known in your ERP system.

 {% hint style="warning" %}
 The `supplierAccountNumber` must be set in the Tradecloud connection in the portal, after the connection request has been accepted by the other party.